kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 # Contact Me
 For further questions or to report any bugs, don't hesitate to email me at: "kohliaridis97@gmail.com"

+# Known Issues

+1. **Neural Network's Training Dialog Height is too large and as a result, "Train" button cannot be displayed.**

+Solution: You can press "ENTER" button to start training.
+The same applies to Random Forest Training Dialog, as well as the tuning dialogs.

 # Release (2023/01/19)

 * Improved Graphical User Interface (GUI)
 * Added Custom Themes
 * Added "Ensemble" Model
+* Training can now start by pressing "ENTER" button
+* Added option for SVM-Smote resampling method (https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SVMSMOTE.html)
 * Fixtures are now imported, even if odds are missing.
-You can also manually add them or edit them.
+You can also manually add them or edit them
 * Fixed Bugs (Leagues not updating, Fixtures not being imported, etc.)

 # Release (2022/08/30)